-Students will learn about the complex relationships between religious, political and cultural forces that contribute to wars and conflicts, but that are also decisive in conflict resolution and peace building.
+This program enables students to learn about the complex relationships between religious, political and cultural forces that contribute to wars and conflicts, but that are also decisive in conflict resolution and peacebuilding.
 The program enables

-Key strengths of this MA program
+Key strengths of this M.A. program

 Another key strength of this program is the breadth of experience, both practical and academic, of the teaching faculty.

 program which focuses on the Mediterranean basin and the religious/political forces that shape peace and wars.
-The proximity of other centers/areas relevant for today’s world affairs – the Middle East, North Africa, Southern/Eastern Europe – is an additional advantage to the location.
+The proximity of other centers/areas relevant to today’s world affairs – the Middle East, North Africa, Southern/Eastern Europe – is an additional advantage to the location.